inverse-inc/packetfence/addons/full-import/README.md

 The import script will guide you through the restore of the database, the configuration files and will help adjust the IP configuration if necessary.

-If your export archive used MariaDB backup instead of mysqldump (your DB backup filename contains `xbstream`), then you need to install MariaDB-backup on your server:
+If your export archive used MariaDB backup instead of mysqldump (your DB backup filename contains `xbstream`), then you need to install identical MariaDB-backup on your new server:

 If you are restoring from PacketFence 10.3:
 ```